Top of the page

 Your doctor will ask you questions about your and your family's past health.
 He or she will do a physical examination.

-Your doctor likely will do an endoscopy.
-This is a test that lets your doctor look at the inside of your esophagus.
+Your doctor will likely request an endoscopy.
+This test is done by a specialist.
+It lets the doctor or surgeon look at the inside of your esophagus.
 The doctor uses a thin, lighted tube (endoscope) that bends.
-He or she uses it to look at your stomach and the first part of your small intestine.
+They use it to look at your stomach and the first part of your small intestine.
 The doctor can also use the scope to take a sample of tissue for study (a biopsy).

 You may need more tests.
 These tests may include a CT scan, a PET scan, or an ultrasound of your esophagus.